frainyggvp/richclipp/README.md

-# pyclipper
+# richclipp
-simple clipper on python
+simple clipper on python with cool features